How the journey starts.

 There are some magic telltale signs to tell if you might have an intolerance.
 For me they included bloating, Irritable Bowel Syndrome (IBS), severe cramping, wind, pains in the stomach and more.
 I saw a Naturopath, a Chinese doctor, a regular Doctor and one other before I realised I couldn’t ignore the symptoms anymore and finally took wheat and gluten completely out of my diet.

 I promise you, if you’re considering it, the move to gluten free will be a challenge for at least six months.
 Being at your mates house on a Saturday night as they’re eating a crazy awesome cheese covered pizza may be your first challenge.
 Worse yet, they often choose foods like this on set!
 Total nightmare.
 You might think “oh I’ll be fine just this one time”.
 But there is no such thing as one time.
-The symptoms may or may not present themselves there but trust me, they’re doing evil things to your tummy long after your one little relapse.
-If you think you might be, it’s worth finding out.
+The symptoms may or may not present themselves then and there but trust me, they’re doing evil things to your tummy (the ville that lines your small intestine) long after your one-off relapse.
+If you think you might have a problem, it’s worth finding out.
 Here’s why:

 Why you shouldn’t ignore it: An important article on what gluten does to you